Caeldeth/loures/Mileth/Folklore/Sabrael-Concordantia Divinitatis.md

 Luathas was an Aosdic scholar known for his wisdom to such a degree that he was raised to divinity by Danaan [_(NitroTFD's "Gods de Temuair")_](../../../loures/Philosophy/NitroTFD-Gods-de-Temuair.md).
 His detailed histories, advanced studies of magic, and deft philosophical musings are the fodder for legend, as only mere scraps were recovered from the sinking of Hy-brasyl.
 It is rumored that the Loures library was founded by his inspiration as an act of his divinity.

 #### Orders & Champions
 Of all religious orders, perhaps none is more known, and more peculiar, than the Academie Arcanus [_(Veneficus's "History of the Academie Arcanus")_](../../../loures/History/History-Of-The-Academie-Arcanus.md).
-An order of wizards dedicated to the God Luathas, the Acedemie was created in times before Aislings, destroyed and shamed into exile, and then reborn as an institute of learning.
+An order of wizards dedicated to the God Luathas, the Academie was created in times before Aislings, destroyed and shamed into exile, and then reborn as an institute of learning.
 What truer dedication could there be?
 The only strange part would be the complete lack of priests among their midst!

 With that, Veneficus bears mention as the scion of Luathas.
 No other Aisling has done more to further his name, or have created such a lasting impression on the minds of Aislings as to the importance of the God Luathas.